telesoho/vscode-markdown-paste-image/README.md

   You can insert latex math symbol and emoji to any text file, such as Julia source file.

-  press 'Ctrl+Alt+\\' or input "Insert latex math symbol" in vscode command panel, then input latex symbol name and choose symbol you want.
+  Press 'Ctrl+Alt+\\' or input "Insert latex math symbol" in vscode command panel, then input latex symbol name and choose symbol you want.

   ![](res/insert-math-symbol-2018-08-12-18-15-12.png)

 - Embed base64 image

-  While you paste image or download image, you can force the extention to insert embed base64 image to markdown by empty filename.
+  While you paste image or download image, you can force the extension to insert embed base64 image to markdown by empty filename.

   ![](res/insert_embed_base64_image.gif)